wineberry with tart red fruit loved by birds

 Habitat

-The Wineberry grows in lowland and montane forests throughout New Zealand, from Northland to Stewart Island.
-It is a tree of the edges, the gaps, the clearings.
-It is often found along stream banks, on slip faces, and in regenerating bush where the light is bright and the competition is fierce.
-It is a pioneer, a coloniser, a tree that takes advantage of disturbance.
+Lowland and montane forests throughout New Zealand.
+A tree of the edges, the gaps, the clearings.
+Often found along stream banks, on slip faces, and in regenerating bush where the light is bright.

 Range

-New Zealand - found throughout the North and South Islands, Stewart Island, and the Chatham Islands in lowland and montane forests.
-Most common in regenerating bush, forest margins, along stream banks, and on slip faces, from sea level to 800 metres elevation, from Northland to Stewart Island.
+Found throughout the North and South Islands, Stewart Island, and the Chatham Islands.
+Most common in regenerating bush, forest margins, along stream banks, and on slip faces, from sea level to 800 metres elevation.

 Endemism